amogus-client/2b2tclantags-api/README.md

 ## Contributing
 - provide anything changed, added, or deleted in your pull request
 - if it is a major change, please create an issue for discussion

+# why fork
+cause i wanted to make a version that has a bunch of random groups in it lol